-All four FCPS output circuits can be controlled from one control input, which in Figures 4.1 and 4.2 is illustrated as a control module.
+All four FCPS output circuits can be controlled from one control input, which in Figures 4-1a and 4-1b is illustrated as a control module.
 The control module can be powered from the FCPS auxiliary 24 VDC power output (TB3 terminals 8 & 9) and supervised by an EOL relay.

 All four remote power supply outputs are shown as Notification Appliance Circuits.
-Alternately, circuits 2 and/or 4 could be used as nonresettable power output circuits which is accomplished by cutting resistors R175 for circuit #2 or R176 for circuit #4.
-Refer to Figure 4.5 on page 19 and Figure 4.6 on page 20.
+Alternately, circuits 2 and/or 4 could be used as nonresettable power output circuits which is accomplished by cutting resistors R175 for circuit 2 or R176 for circuit 4 (refer to Figures 4-4 and 4-5).

 The control module is shown to demonstrate the use of the power supply on a multiplexed system.
 The control module could be replaced with any circuit capable of polarity reversal.
-Note that Figure 4.1 shows Style Y configuration and Figure 4.2 shows Style Z configuration.
+Note that Figure 4-1a shows Style Y configuration and Figure 4-1b shows Style Z configuration.

-Figure 4.1 Control Module Application (Style Y)
+Figure 4-1a: Control Module Application (Style Y)